Moshe Yanai

 Moshe Yanai (משה ינאי; born 1949) is an Israeli electrical engineer.

 He is an inventor, businessman, entrepreneur, aviator, investor, and philanthropist.
-He led the development of the EMC Symmetrix, the flagship product of EMC Corporation in the 1990s, which prevented, to some extent, financial chaos in New York Stock Exchange and certain banks after the September 11 attacks, as further detailed below.
+He led the development of the EMC Symmetrix, the flagship product of EMC Corporation in the 1990s, which prevented, to some extent, financial chaos in New York Stock Exchange and certain banks after the September 11 attacks.

 Biography

 Moshe Yanai was born in 1949 in Israel, and earned a B.Sc. in electrical engineering in 1975 from Technion - Israel Institute of Technology.

 Elbit-Nixdorf project

 Yanai began his career building IBM-compatible mainframe data storage based on minicomputer disks for Elbit Systems (a joint project with Nixdorf Computer).
 He went on to develop high-end storage systems for Nixdorf in the United States.

 EMC Corporation

 Yanai joined EMC Corporation in 1987, and managed the Symmetrix development, software and hardware, from its inception in the late 1980s until shortly before leaving EMC in 2001.
 His development team grew from several people, recruited among his former Israeli colleagues, to thousands, while he was vice president.
 As a result, EMC grew in the 1990s, both in size and value, from a company with a fading business of (minicomputer) computer memory boards, valued in several millions of dollars, to a hundreds-of-billions company.
 Before leaving Yanai became an EMC Fellow.